 Steps to handle HTTP error responses in Scrapy:

-1. Open the spider file that needs to process error responses.
+1. Open the spider file that should receive the error response.

 import scrapy